Focus and Scope

 Authors are encouraged to publish their data in recommended repositories.
 For a list of generic and subject specific repositories that meet our peer review criteria, see here.

-The journal’s hosting partner, Ubiquity Press, focuses on making content discoverable and accessible through indexing services.
+The journal focuses on making content discoverable and accessible through indexing services.
 Content is also archived around the world to ensure long-term availability.
 HIPE is currently indexed in Google Scholar.
 In addition, all Pacific University Libraries’ journals are available for harvesting via OAI-PMH.

 To ensure permanency of all publications, this journal also utilises Portico’s archiving systems to create permanent archives for the purposes of preservation and restoration.